 Perhaps the most luxurious in the city, this pool comes outfitted with a chandelier, glass roof, waterfall, cabanas, candle-lit walls and a panoramic view of the city made better with a whirlpool on deck.

-Muskoka chairs surround this outdoor heated pool, making it the ideal spot to catch some sun.
-Further removed from the downtown core, this hotel on York Mills also offers prime views of surrounding lawn and greenery: you’ll feel more like you’re in cottage country than the city.
+Formerly the The Westin Prince, this hotel has Muskoka chairs around their outdoor heated pool, making it the ideal spot to catch some sun.
+Further removed from the downtown core, this hotel on York Mills also offers prime views of surrounding greenery: you'll feel more like you're in cottage country than the city.

-At Richmond and University, this hotel has a heated indoor pool as well as a summer pool bar where you can order from a menu of cocktails and snacks like sliders and burgers, surrounded by the towering buildings of the surrounding Financial District.
+At Richmond and University, this legacy hotel has a heated indoor pool as well as a summer poolbar where you can order from a menu of cocktails and snacks, surrounded by the towering buildings of the Financial District.

 This facility on Front Street comes equipped with everything you could ask for: a beautiful skylight, heated whirlpool, steam rooms, saunas, and a 50-foot pool.

 With the largest indoor and outdoor heated pool in Toronto, this Queen West hotel has deck chairs and sofas galore.

 This Front Street hotel has an expansive 48-foot saltwater swimming pool which you can access with a fitness day pass ($50) that lets you use everything from the hot tub to the steam rooms and gym.